Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 docker run -it --rm -v $(pwd):/data/ ghcr.io/interstellar-network/lib_garble:milestone2 --pgarbled_input_path=/data/pgarbled.pb.bin --packmsg_input_path=/data/packmsg.pb.bin --png_output_path=/data/output_eval.png
 ```

 In this case an output_eval.png file will be genrerated by the evaluator

+>/tmp/evalcirc is the folder previously created and mounted in the docker container

 ```sh
 /tmp/evalcirc$ ls
 output_eval.png  packmsg.pb.bin  pgarbled.pb.bin
 ```

-> in this example /tmp/evalcirc is the folder mounted in the container
+> comment: this specific garbled circuit evaluator does not reflect the look and feel of the final version that will be use on mobile ( and delivered with the next M3 milestone).
+As the purpose of the demo is only to demomstrate a part of the Transaction validation protocol, this circuit resolution is minimal and does not manage the generation of the random visual crytography frames.

+if you want to check what the final version look like use the following link: [Transaction validation screen simulations](https://www.interstellar.gg/simulation)

-## 4. Check one time code with `TTVP pallet`
+## 4. Check one time code with `TTVP pallet` i.e. `txValidation`

+### 4.1 Select `txValidation` pallet and `checkInput` extrinsic

-submit the one time code to the pallet to validate it
+### 4.2 Submit the one time code to the pallet to validate it

 ![check OK](./fig/txValOK.png)

-we can also check a wrong code
+### 4.3 We can also check the pallet with a wrong code

 ![check KO](./fig/txValKO.png)